 After two months of living in China's largest city, I was keen to get out, to witness some nature.
-I opted for Huangshan (Yellow mt.) national park, a UNESCO World Heritage Site, and one of the most famous mountain ranges in the country.
+After a bit of research, I opted for Huangshan (Yellow mt.) national park, a UNESCO World Heritage Site, and one of the most famous mountain ranges in the country.

 From the train station, it is roughly 48km/30 miles to the park.
-We joined some couple for a cab ride, so we got there straight away.
-It was a bit of a rip-off; still, converting the currencies, no harm done - and we were there.
-Narrow, cloud-filled canyons between mountains were enchanting, and the air was the cleanest I've experienced in China.
+We joined a couple for a cab ride, so we got there straight away, but it was a bit of a rip-off.
+Still, when converting the currencies, no harm done – and we were there.
+The views on narrow, cloud-filled canyons between mountains were enchanting, and the air was the cleanest I've experienced in China so far.
 The excitement was running high.

-A quick check-in at a small hotel near the park and even faster transfer towards the park, our first goal was the Nine Dragon Waterfall.
+A quick check-in at a small hotel near the park followed an even faster transfer towards our first goal: the Nine Dragon Waterfall.
 There is a well-maintained path; however, we went for a narrow, unpaved, and overgrown one instead.
 The need for nature was significant, and this way offered plenty of it.
-Not too far into the trail, it required to wade through a stream.
+It required to wade through a stream not too far into the trail.

 It was a welcomed refreshment; the weather was warm and humid.
 There was nobody else on this path, which also felt great, as solitude is a scarce commodity in China.

 All in all, the "warm-up" for the park could hardly start any better.
 Eventually, we went back on the paved trail, which goes around a Buddhist temple...

 ..and then, about a kilometer further upstream.. there's this: